Providing mental healthcare for refugees in Chad

 Escaping from this situation and arriving to extremely difficult living conditions only compounds the psychological effects of such trauma.
 According to Forline, the responsibility of taking care of six children in a refugee camp, combined with what she has experienced in Nigeria, has taken an enormous toll on Abeni.

-She continues to re-experience the fear, she is unable to sleep, is extremely stressed, and is suffering depression because her future is completely uncertain.
+She continues to re-experience the fear, she is unable to sleep, is extremely stressed, and is suffering from depression because her future is completely uncertain.

 “We want to be able to give back some sense of control to Adeni, so that she can better handle the fear and sadness she is experiencing and take care of herself and the children,” continues Forline.